 My background is in marketing, and one simple tool we often use with new clients helps distill their brand down to three to five descriptors that are inherently true about their organization or product.
 This tool can also be applied to families.
 If your kids are old enough, get them in on the fun.
 Do a brainstorm together to get each other thinking about what makes your family unique.
 To help make it tangible, write words down on Post-It notes, stick them to a wall, and start filtering them down to a few key descriptors for your family.
 Here are some thought-starter questions.

-Once you have your list of words or phrases, keep them somewhere visible.
-These can be used as a reminder and a filter as you evaluate plans, activities, big purchases, and more throughout the year to make sure your family is staying true to what you agree is most important.
+Once you have your list of words or phrases—or simply the process even more by choosing one word as your theme for the year—keep it visible.
+Then use it as a reminder and a filter as you evaluate plans, activities, big purchases, and more throughout the year to make sure your family is staying true to what you all agree is most important.

 4. Take Stock of Your Blessings and Aspirations

 With social media sharing the highlights of everyone’s life, it’s easy to fall down the spiral of comparison and envy.
 But as the saying goes, “comparison is the thief of joy.”
 Make an effort to sit down as a family, or with your partner, to share your personal year highlights.
 And as you look towards the upcoming year, talk about what you hope success looks like for your family.
 It’ll make it easier to find the joy.